9 Things Not to Do While Visiting Pigeon Forge, From a Local

 3. Don’t assume Dollywood is open

-Many assume Dollywood is a theme park like any other and open 365 days a year.
-And that is simply not the case.
+Many assume Dollywood is a theme park like any other, open 365 days a year.
+And that is not the case.

 While Dollywood is an impressive park with coasters and entertainment that I genuinely believe rivals that of Disney World, it is a seasonal park with limited hours.

-Dollywood tends to keep limited hours in the fall and winter (and close 1-2 days per week, usually on a Monday, Tuesday or Thursday) and they close seasonally for the better part of January-March.
+Dollywood tends to keep limited hours in the fall and winter (and closes 1-2 days per week, usually on a Monday, Tuesday or Thursday) and closes seasonally for the better part of January-March.

 4. Don’t forget to pack an umbrella